konduruvijaykumar/spring-cloud-boot-examples/README.md

 # spring-cloud-boot-examples
-This repository is for training example from udemy course - microservices with spring cloud
+This repository is for spring cloud, boot and microservices examples